 We are aware of limitations of access and challenges of both the film industry and the art world, and our mission is to support the emerging talent in the field of moving image as a multidisciplinary endeavour, creating a community that provides space for growth and mutual encouragement.

 Our event will include a screening, artists' talks, and a space for informal networking opportunities for filmmakers, moving image and sound artists, musicians.
 Everyone welcome.

 This is a non-competitive showcase of the best recent short experimental films with informal networking opportunities.

 Films should be no longer than 15 minutes.

 We encourage submissions from students, recent graduates, or those without formal film education.

 Films have to be in English language or be subtitled in English.
 All films with dialogue are asked to provide a subtitle file.

-Currently we will prioritise submissions from filmmakers based in London who will be able to attend the screening event.
-In the future, along with the development of the festival's platform we would like to open up to other UK-based and international submissions.
+Currently we will prioritise submissions from filmmakers based in London and surrounding areas, who will be able to attend the screening event.

 We are a tiny organisation and unfortunately we are unable to offer individual feedback on submissions, or to respond to individual questions which are answered on this page and our website.
 Although please free to reach out if anything is not clear.